gittea-rpi/realML/working_notes.md

 9. Do your work and modifications on the primitives and pipelines, using the fact that you can run the d3m primitives and so on inside the container.

-10. ***COMMIT AND PUSH AFTER EVERY CHANGE*** so that when you generate the json annotations they point to the right commit
+10. ***COMMIT AND PUSH AFTER EVERY CHANGE*** so that when you generate the json annotations they point to the right commit.

-11. go back to the realML/realML directory, and generate the json annotations in the ICSI subdirectory (this deletes old content of that directory, if it exists)
+11. Go back to the realML/realML directory, and generate the json annotations in the ICSI subdirectory (this deletes old content of that directory, if it exists)

     ```
     python3 genjsons.py
     ```

-12. Copy the annotations to our fork of the D3M primitive repo and push them to automatically start validation procedure running
+12. Copy the annotations to our fork of the D3M primitive repo and push them to automatically start the validation procedure running.
+Once it has run successfully, you can submit a merge request.

     ```
     rm -rf $LOCALPRIMITIVES/ICSI